 Effect on Grades

-An estimated 1 in 4 college students see negative effects on their academics related to alcohol use including lower grades and missing class.
+Students who drink heavily are significantly more likely to miss classes, fall behind on assignments, and ultimately achieve lower grades than their non-drinking peers.
+An estimated 1 in 4 college students see negative effects on their academics related to alcohol use, including lower grades and missing class.

 - Benzodiazepines such as Xanax

-Knowing the potential warning signs of alcohol abuse can be helpful if you’re a college student and you’re worried about yourself, or if you’re the parent of a student.
+Knowing the potential warning signs of substance abuse can be helpful if you’re a parent or college student who is worried about yourself or a friend.

 Some of the warning signs that the use of drugs or alcohol could be spiraling into something problematic include: